w-y-li/w-y-li.github.io/_pages/about.md

 -->

 # 💻 Researches
-- *2024.05 - present*, Visitor, working on LLMs factual retrieval augmented generation, supervised by [Prof. Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/), **Tsinghua University**, Beijing, China.
+- *2024.06 - 2024.09*, Visitor, working on personalised human-bot dialogue system, supervised by [Prof. Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/), **Tsinghua University**, Beijing, China.
 - *2023.07 - present*, Visiting Student, working on using LLMs to give a new solution to information retrieval, supervised by [Prof. Yue Zhang](https://frcchang.github.io/), **Westlake University**, Hangzhou, China.
 - *2022.09 - 2023.06*, Working on the design of a depression risk assessment system based on psychological scales and AIGC large models, surpervised by Principal Researcher Mo Yu, **WeChat AI, Tecent**, China.
 - *2019.10 - 2020.11*, Working on a wearable device based on somatic interaction technology, supervised by Dr. Yadong Li, **University of Science and Technology of China**, Hefei, China.